RinDataz/portfolio/README.md

 ---

 ## 🙏 **Credits**
-This portfolio was built with inspiration and guidance from [ORIGINAL CREATOR'S NAME/WEBSITE/PROJECT](https://github.com/nisarhassan12/portfolio-template?tab=readme-ov-file).
+This portfolio was built with inspiration and guidance from [ORIGINAL CREATOR](https://github.com/nisarhassan12/portfolio-template?tab=readme-ov-file).
 Many thanks for providing a wonderful foundation to customize and expand upon!

----

-## 📜 **License**
-This project is open-source and available under the [MIT License](LICENSE).